 Continuous innovation and rapid transformation have been themes throughout Accenture's history, which the company traces to the 1950s with the installation of the first computer system for commercial use in the United States at General Electric’s Appliance Park facility.

 The company built its reputation primarily as a technology consultant and systems integrator.
 By the late 1980s, Accenture began offering a new breed of business integration solutions to clients—solutions that aligned organizations' technologies, processes and people with their strategies.

 Throughout its history, Accenture has expanded its offerings and capitalized on evolving management trends and technologies to benefit its clients.
 The company pioneered systems integration and business integration; led the deployment of enterprise resource planning, customer relationship management and electronic services; and has established itself as a leader in today's global marketplace.

-Today Accenture is a global management consulting, technology services and outsourcing company, with approximately 261,000 people serving clients in more than 120 countries.
+Today Accenture is a global management consulting, technology services and outsourcing company, with more than 323,000 people serving clients in more than 120 countries.
 Combining unparalleled experience, comprehensive capabilities across all industries and business functions, and extensive research on the world’s most successful companies, Accenture collaborates with clients to help them become high-performance businesses and governments.
-The company generated net revenues of US$27.9 billion for the fiscal year ended Aug.
-31, 2012.
+The company generated net revenues of US$30.0 billion for the fiscal year ended Aug.
+31, 2014.

 More detail on Accenture's history